BigNerd95/RouterOS-Backup-Tools/README.md

 ### Pack
 Pack all IDX and DAT files from a given directory in a plaintext backup
 `./ROSbackup.py pack -d unpacked_backup -o MikroTik-plaintext.backup`

+### Bruteforce
+Bruteforce the password of an encrypted backup using a wordlist file
+`./ROSbackup.py bruteforce -i MikroTik-encrypted.backup -w wordlist.txt`

 # Header structure
 ## Plaintext version